-One of the most notable algorithms that allow Google to be the largest and widely used search engine in the world is PageRank and it is also the factor for the different types of SEO in the industry.
+One of the most notable search engine algorithms that allow Google to be the largest and most widely used search engine in the world is PageRank and it is also the factor for the different types of SEO in the industry.

-Google was initial named ``BackRub`` for its analysis of the web “back links”
+Google was initially named ``BackRub`` for its analysis of the web “backlinks”

 Google’s Mission is to Organize the World’s Information and make it Universally Accessible and Useful.